icambron/url_to_png/README.md

 ## Tests

 There are none!
-This is not like some philisophical thing; it's just that I didn't bother.
+This is not like some philosophical thing; it's just that I didn't bother.
 So maybe all kinds of things are broken.
 Who knows?